metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_certificate_request_v1_manifest.md

 Required:

-- `issuer_ref` (Attributes) IssuerRef is a reference to the issuer for this CertificateRequest.
-If the 'kind' field is not set, or set to 'Issuer', an Issuer resource with the given name in the same namespace as the CertificateRequest will be used.
-If the 'kind' field is set to 'ClusterIssuer', a ClusterIssuer with the provided name will be used.
-The 'name' field in this stanza is required at all times.
-The group field refers to the API group of the issuer which defaults to 'cert-manager.io' if empty. (see [below for nested schema](#nestedatt--spec--issuer_ref))
+- `issuer_ref` (Attributes) Reference to the issuer responsible for issuing the certificate.
+If the issuer is namespace-scoped, it must be in the same namespace as the Certificate.
+If the issuer is cluster-scoped, it can be used from any namespace.
+The 'name' field of the reference must always be specified. (see [below for nested schema](#nestedatt--spec--issuer_ref))
-- `request` (String) The PEM-encoded x509 certificate signing request to be submitted to the CA for signing.
+- `request` (String) The PEM-encoded X.509 certificate signing request to be submitted to the issuer for signing.
+If the CSR has a BasicConstraints extension, its isCA attribute must match the 'isCA' value of this CertificateRequest.
+If the CSR has a KeyUsage extension, its key usages must match the key usages in the 'usages' field of this CertificateRequest.
+If the CSR has a ExtKeyUsage extension, its extended key usages must match the extended key usages in the 'usages' field of this CertificateRequest.

 Optional:

-- `duration` (String) The requested 'duration' (i.e. lifetime) of the Certificate.
-This option may be ignored/overridden by some issuer types.
+- `duration` (String) Requested 'duration' (i.e. lifetime) of the Certificate.
+Note that the issuer may choose to ignore the requested duration, just like any other requested attribute.
 - `extra` (Map of List of String) Extra contains extra attributes of the user that created the CertificateRequest.
 Populated by the cert-manager webhook on creation and immutable.
 - `groups` (List of String) Groups contains group membership of the user that created the CertificateRequest.
 Populated by the cert-manager webhook on creation and immutable.
-- `is_ca` (Boolean) IsCA will request to mark the certificate as valid for certificate signing when submitting to the issuer.
-This will automatically add the 'cert sign' usage to the list of 'usages'.
+- `is_ca` (Boolean) Requested basic constraints isCA value.
+Note that the issuer may choose to ignore the requested isCA value, just like any other requested attribute.
+NOTE: If the CSR in the 'Request' field has a BasicConstraints extension, it must have the same isCA value as specified here.
+If true, this will automatically add the 'cert sign' usage to the list of requested 'usages'.
 - `uid` (String) UID contains the uid of the user that created the CertificateRequest.
 Populated by the cert-manager webhook on creation and immutable.
-- `usages` (List of String) Usages is the set of x509 usages that are requested for the certificate.
-If usages are set they SHOULD be encoded inside the CSR spec Defaults to 'digital signature' and 'key encipherment' if not specified.
+- `usages` (List of String) Requested key usages and extended key usages.
+NOTE: If the CSR in the 'Request' field has uses the KeyUsage or ExtKeyUsage extension, these extensions must have the same values as specified here without any additional values.
+If unset, defaults to 'digital signature' and 'key encipherment'.
 - `username` (String) Username contains the name of the user that created the CertificateRequest.
 Populated by the cert-manager webhook on creation and immutable.

 <a id="nestedatt--spec--issuer_ref"></a>